rohithp7777/Scrape-Bot/README.md

 # Scrape-Bot
-A simple discord bot to do basic google search
+A simple discord bot to do basic google